Inklingo

 AdjectiveA1General

-Use 'libre' when something is available, not occupied, or when a person is not imprisoned or controlled.
+Use 'libre' when something is available, not occupied, or when a person is at liberty or not imprisoned.

 A small blue bird flying joyfully away from a large, open, wooden cage, symbolizing freedom and being at liberty.